WelcometoMyGarden/welcometomygarden/api/README.md

 2. Take over its events locally by running:

    ```
-   stripe listen --events customer.subscription.deleted,customer.subscription.updated,invoice.finalized,invoice.paid,payment_intent.processing --forward-to http://127.0.0.1:5001/wtmg-dev/europe-west1/stripeWebhooks
+   stripe listen --events customer.subscription.deleted,customer.subscription.updated,invoice.finalized,invoice.created,invoice.paid,payment_intent.processing --forward-to http://127.0.0.1:5001/wtmg-dev/europe-west1/stripeWebhooks
    ```

-3. Verify that `/wtmg-dev/` in the URL above matches your current Firebase emulator project (did you run `firebase use wtmg-dev` before running Firebase emulators?).
+3. Verify that `/wtmg-dev/` in the URL above matches your current Firebase emulator project (did you run `firebase use wtmg-dev` before running Firebase emulators?
+Or are you using `/demo-test/`?).
 Also verify that the API emulator is active, with .env (`VITE_USE_API_EMULATOR=true`);

 If you get an api-key-expired error, you must likely log in again.
 The authentication expires after 90 days.